nndda/Theatre/docs/index.md

+---
+hide:
+  - navigation
+  - toc
+---

 !!! warning

-    Godot Theatre plugin and this documentation is under development.
+    Theatre and this documentation is under development.
     The contents of this documentation are subject to frequent changes.